GreatSchoolsDev/api/readme.md

-GreaetSchools API
+GreatSchools API
 ====================

-GreatSchools has its own API.
 It is not compatible with the [Basecamp Classic API](https://github.com/basecamp/basecamp-classic-api) or the [Basecamp 3 API](https://github.com/basecamp/bc3-api).
 The core ingredients are still the same, though.
 This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 Making a request